 How to Use Field Test Mode to Check Your iPhone Signal Strength

-When you’re trying to connect with someone on your mobile phone, there’s nothing more frustrating than a call that drops or a text that just won’t send.
-Most people who have connectivity problems on their phone usually look at the number of bars on their home screen to check their signal strength.
+When you’re trying to connect with someone on your iPhone, there’s nothing more frustrating than dropped calls or texts that won’t send.
+Most people rely on the signal bars their display to tell them about their iPhone signal strength.
 While this can give you a general idea of how strong or weak your cell signal is, there’s no across-the-board standard for what these bars mean.

 The connectivity bars on your cell phone are a symbolic representation of signal strength, but they aren’t standardized.
 Three bars on your iPhone may be the same as two bars on a phone from another manufacturer.